I’m a young engineer, basically a science enthusiast who love what he’s doing: working, studying, traveling…which is nice.

 My father taught me that one needs to be always ready to face life challenges, giving me the grit to keep working on my skills; in the meanwhile my mother’s love for teaching induced my enthusiasm for learning.

-Thanks to my parents’ vision I’ve been two weeks in England when I was just 13-years-old, and I’ve also been six months in New Zealand as an exchange student in 2009; Which has been one of the best experiences in my life.
-I was hosted by a beautiful kiwi couple, Mark and Yvonne; there I studied in the Whangaparaoa College as any other New Zealand student and i took classes of both English and Maori language.
+Thanks to my parents’ vision I’ve been two weeks in England when I was just 13-years-old, and I’ve also been six months in New Zealand as an exchange student in 2009 – which has been one of the best experiences in my life.
+I was hosted by a beautiful kiwi couple, Mark and Yvonne; there I studied in the Whangaparaoa College as any other New Zealand student and I took classes of both English and Maori language.

-My thirst of new experiences took me in Nepal in 2013, where I spent 2 weeks trekking around the Annapurna.
-With the same spirit I went in the eastern Kashmir last summer, hiking the high valleys between Pakistan, India and Tibet.
+My curiosity took me in Nepal in 2013, where I spent 2 weeks trekking around the Annapurna range.
+With the same spirit I went in the eastern Kashmir last summer, hiking on the high valleys between Pakistan, India and Tibet.

 Right after the graduation I was selected for a Graduate Trainee program called ABSNext, of the Danieli’s steelmaking section.
 During this 1-year-long program I went through several department in the plant, so to have an overview of the whole production process.
 In particular I’ve been in the Meltshop, Domestic Logistic, Expedition and Purchasing Departments.